cARMO85/library_oop/README.md

 ## Future Plans
 While this project serves as a foundation, I plan to integrate these OOP principles into more complex systems, especially as I delve deeper into database management and data manipulation tasks in my role.

-## Acknowledgements
-Special thanks to everyone who provided guidance, especially the team at OpenAI for their invaluable assistance and feedback.

----

-Feel free to reach out if you have any questions or would like to collaborate on future projects!